 Amaury is an undergraduate majoring in Environmental Science with a minor in Zoology.
 She hopes to take part in wildlife conservation in the near future.
 She is currently involved in the Piovia-Scott lab and volunteering for the Audubon Society of Portland to expand her knowledge and skills about birds and amphibians.
 In her spare time she loves to hike, travel with her family, and play with her younger brother.

 Heather became involved with the Piovia-Scott research team when she was an undergraduate at UC Davis in 2013.
 Since then she has worked on the frog field crew, and also been the Piovia-Scott lab manager first at UC Riverside and then at WSU Vancouver.
-She is particularly interested in behavioral ecology and plans to pursue a graduate degree researching the behavior of birds.
+She is particularly interested in behavioral ecology and recently received an NSF Graduate Research Fellowship to study behavior in birds.

 Jennifer completed her undergraduate degree at WSUV in 2017.
 She is moving on to a job as a field research technician in eastern Oregon and plans to travel the world once that job is complete.